Checkmate50/tppl/docs/tppl.md

     | x = e         // global assignment
     | x <X e        // next assignment
     | x <- e        // updateable assignment in the future (variant of NEXT that holds until updated)
-    | x <-| e       // update based on previous value OR new value
     | x <.. e       // x must eventually be e (though may not be immediately if a contradiction!)
     | f(e1, ...)    // prepositional invocation
     | dist(x)       // distribution of variable (must be a command!)